 It’s pretty hard to switch contexts when you’re locked out of every other context besides the task right in front of you.

-Charma provides One on Ones, Team Collaboration, Feedback, Recognition & Goals — all in one place.
-Our platform helps managers and team members manage asynchronous planning, goal setting, meetings, and more.
+With Charma, managers and team members alike can better manage asynchronous planning, goal setting, meetings, and more.

 Check out our resources for articles, guides, and success stories dedicated to workplace wellness, productivity, and effective collaboration.
 If you have any questions about anything you read or how to utilize Charma, reach out to our team at any time.

 Keep goals clear and top of mind.